kuzzleio/documentation-old/src/plugins-reference/plugins-context/accessors.md

 {{{since "1.2.0"}}}

-Dynamically removes a strategy, preventing new authentications using it.
+Dynamically removes a strategy, preventing new authentications from using it.

 <aside class="warning">
-Authentication tokens created using that strategy ARE NOT invalidated by using this method.
+Authentication tokens previously created using that strategy ARE NOT invalidated after using this method.
 </aside>

 **Arguments**